ysaito2/blog/about.markdown

 &nbsp;
 ### life as a projects concept
 I identified six projects that I want to work on during my lifetime.
 Each project will be allocated a 10-year timeframe.
 The projects will have periodic reviews to make sure the project is progressing accordingly.
 The timeline of the projects will have to reiterated to make adjustments as I figure out the best way it works for me.
-Under my assumption that medical technologies will be advanced enough that I will have a sharp mind/ physically healthy until I die, I should be able to work on six projects.

 &nbsp;